microsoft/react-native-code-push/README.md

 1. Execute `react-native bundle` (passing the appropriate parameters) in order to generate the updated JS bundle for your app.
 You can place this file wherever you want via the `--bundle-output` flag, since the exact location isn't relevant for CodePush purposes.

 2. Execute `code-push release <appName> <jsBundleFilePath> <appStoreVersion> --deploymentName <deploymentName>` in order to publish the generated JS bundle to the server.
 The `<jsBundleFilePath>` parameter should equal the value you provided to the `--bundle-output` flag in step #1.
-Additionally, the `<appStoreVersion>` parameter should equal the exact app store version (i.e. the semver version end-users would see when installing it) you want this CodePush update to target.
+Additionally, the `<appStoreVersion>` parameter should equal the exact app store version (i.e. the semver version end users would see when installing it) you want this CodePush update to target.

 Example Usage: